Raghavvram/pgp-python-program/test.md

-Here's a Python program that uses the `gnupg` library to generate PGP keys, encrypt user input, and return the encrypted output.
+This Python program that uses the `gnupg` library to generate PGP keys, encrypt user input, and return the encrypted output.
 The `python-gnupg` library is a wrapper around GPG and allows you to manage keys and encryption programmatically.
 Make sure you have GPG installed on your system and the `python-gnupg` library (`pip install python-gnupg`) before running this code:

 ```python
 import gnupg